Inuvialuit Sod House

 The remains of Inuvialuit sod houses are found at Pauline Cove – along the coast and in the area between the mission house and the main settlement.
 Click on the 3D model of Pauline Cove.
 Marker (19) on the 3D model shows the location of one such Inuvialuit sod house.
 Zoom in and you can see the outline of the house pit depression.

 The point cloud of an Inuvialuit sod house on the landing page was captured over two field seasons using a Faro Focus 3D scanner and a Z+F 5010X scanner.
 The large size of the house meant that it had to be excavated over two field seasons.
 In between seasons it was covered by tarps and back filled.
 The feature was scanned at the end of each field season.
 By comparing the point clouds we can identify and determine any changes to the feature that might have occurred over the course of the excavation.
-The yellow triangles indicate scanner positions from 2015.
+The red dots (2016) and yellow triangles (2015) indicate scanner positions.